 Vita Sancti Reinoldis Monachis et Martyris, a Latin saint’s life, printed by the Bollandists in the Acta Sanctorum, January Volume 1, pages 385-387.

 The Spanish prose Reinaldos de Montalban, the form in which Rinaldo was known to Cervantes and Don Quixote, is not from the Quatre Fils.
 This book is a collection of translations of purely literary Italian poems.
 Books I and II are from the Innamoramento di Carlo Magno.
-Book III of La Trabesonda, and Book IV of Baldo, all of which will be treated of later on.
+Book III from La Trabesonda, and Book IV from Baldo, all of which will be treated of later on.